idleberg/vite-plugin-valibot-env/README.md

 Setting this to `true` will also validate unprefixed environment variables.

 > [!TIP]
 > Vite uses a [prefix](https://vitejs.dev/config/shared-options.html#envprefix) to prevent leaking all environment variables into your code.
+The same limitation applies to the validator.
 However, there might be use cases where you want validate unprefixed environment variables as well, e.g. `HOST` and `PORT` to configure the Vite server.
+This is what this option is for.

 ## License